yonaskolb/SwagGen/README.md

 ```

 ## Templates
-Templates are made up of a `template.yml` manifest file, a bunch of **Stencil** files, and some other files that will be copied over
+Templates are made up of a template config file, a bunch of **Stencil** files, and other files that will be copied over during generation

-### 1. template.yml
+### 1. Template config
-This is a manifest for the template in **YAML** format.
+This is the configuration and manifest file for the template in YAML or JSON format.
 It should contain:

 - **formatter**: Optional formatter to use.
 This affects what properties are available in the templates and how they are formatted e.g. `Swift`
 - **templateFiles**: a list of template files.
-These can each have their filenames, contents and destination directories changed.
+These can each have their filenames, contents and destination directories modified through Stencil tags.
 One template file can also output to multiple files if they path is changed depending on the context.
 Each file contains:
-	- **path**: relative path to a template file.
-This filename can be .stencil or the type it is going to end up as
+	- **path**: relative path to the template config.
+The extension is usually .stencil or the type it is going to end up as
 	- **context**: optional context within the spec.
 This is provided to the generated file, otherwise the full context will be.
-If this is an array then a file will be created for each object and the context within that array is used. (e.g. a file for every model in the spec `definitions` gets it's own definition context)
+If this is an array then a file will be created for each object and the context within that array is used. (e.g. a file for every model in the spec `definitions` gets it's own definition context).
+Note that properties in the template `options` field can be used here
 	- **destination**: optional destination path.
 This can contain stencil tags whose context is that from the context above. e.g. if context was `definitions` then the path could be `Models/{{name}}.swift` and the filename would be the name of the definition.
 If this is left out the destination will be the same as the path, relative to the final destination directory.
 If it resolves to an empty string it will be skipped and not created.
 - **copiedFiles**: this is an array of relative paths that will be copied to the destination.
 They can be files or directories.
 This is used for files that won't have their contents, filenames or paths changed.
-- **options**: this are the options passed into every stencil file and can be used to customize the template.
+- **options**: these are the options passed into every stencil file and can be used to customize the template.
 These options can be added to and overriden with the `options` argument.
+These can also be references in the context property of a template file

 An example template for Swift can be found [here](Templates/Swift/template.yml)